Lab 1 Solutions

 option runs the code in the file you provide, then opens an interactive session (with a>>>

 prompt).
-You can then evaluate expressions, for example calling functions you defined.
+You can then evaluate expressions such as calling functions you defined.
 To exit, typeexit()

 .
 You can also use the keyboard shortcutCtrl-D